College of Nursing

 Individuals who earn a nursing degree must first complete a national licensing examination in order to obtain a registered nurse license for practice.
 Further training or education can qualify nurses to work in specialty areas, such as emergency care, pediatrics, labor and delivery, mental health, oncology, surgery, school, or public health.
 Graduate education can increase advancement opportunities for nurses including administrative positions in health care, academic faculty positions, and health care delivery as advanced practice registered nurses.

-The School of Nursing is committed to addressing the critical nursing shortage across Texas through exceptional graduate and undergraduate educational programs and advanced technologies in nursing.
+The College of Nursing is committed to addressing the critical nursing shortage across Texas through exceptional graduate and undergraduate educational programs and advanced technologies in nursing.
 Students are educated through cutting-edge technologies and simulated experiences, which include standardized patients and virtual learning activities.
 As leaders, our graduates are taught to question traditional methods and continually seek the best practices based on relevant clinical research.
-Through community service and leadership opportunities, the School of Nursing fosters a sense of social responsibility and global citizenship.
+Through community service and leadership opportunities, the College of Nursing fosters a sense of social responsibility and global citizenship.

 History

-Texas A&M School of Nursing graduates are among the best-prepared masters and baccalaureate nurses in the nation, and they are highly sought after by prospective employers.
+Texas A&M College of Nursing graduates are among the best-prepared masters and baccalaureate nurses in the nation, and they are highly sought after by prospective employers.
 First-time passing rates on certification board exams for graduates of the Family Nurse Practitioner (FNP) Master of Science in Nursing program are significantly above the national average.
 Additionally, the first-time National Council Licensure Examination for Registered Nurses® (NCLEX-RN) pass rates for BSN graduates have ranked 10 percentage points higher than both the Texas and national average for the past ten years.
 The percent of graduates employed within the first month following graduation is consistently high compared to national averages.

-In recognition of this standard of excellence, the school received the National League of Nursing’s prestigious designation as a Center of Excellence in Nursing Education initially in 2016.
+In recognition of this standard of excellence, the college received the National League of Nursing’s prestigious designation as a Center of Excellence in Nursing Education initially in 2016.
 The distinction recognizes schools of nursing that have achieved a high level of outstanding innovations, commitment, and sustainability.

 Master of Science in Nursing

-The School of Nursing offers the Master of Science degree in Nursing (MSN) with three specialty tracks.
+The College of Nursing offers the Master of Science degree in Nursing (MSN) with three specialty tracks.
 The MSN tracks are offered primarily online, with some required visits to the Bryan-College Station campus, based on the program.

 Completion of the MSN Nursing Education program enables graduates to instruct future generations of the nursing profession with advanced teaching emphasis, preparing them for the national certification exam in nursing education.